 Interchange fees are easily the most confusing transaction fees you need to understand as a merchant, but they are also arguably the most important.

 They make up the bulk of the fees you pay and can vary widely across industry and customer base, and it’s all too common for shady merchant services providers to charge extra percentages or purposely confuse clients on the terms of interchange in hopes of getting more money.

 We’re sick of seeing that happen, and that’s why we’re writing this blog: to bring some clarity to interchange fees.

 The easiest way to understand interchange fees is by first understanding the basic definition and reasons why they exist before digging into the variations and more complex aspects of how interchange affects your business.

 With that in mind, let’s start at the top.

-In short, interchange rates and fees are fees the issuing bank charges merchants for the convenience of seemingly instant deposits.
-This convenience fee is designed to pay for the billing services, risk, and float costs the issuing banks incur while transferring money to merchants from the cardholder.
+Interchange fees are what the issuing bank charges merchants for the convenience of seemingly instant deposits.
+They're designed to pay for the billing services, risk, and costs the issuing banks incur while transferring money to merchants from the cardholder.

 In other words, it’s the underlying cost you as the merchant have to pay for the “convenience” of accepting credit cards, and it’s the same for every single merchant.
 All of them.
 Everywhere.